Are Pre-Workout Supplements Good or Bad for You?

 Some of the most common well-studied ingredients include beta-alanine, creatine, and nitric oxide precursors such as citrulline, citrulline malate, agmatine, glycerol powder, and Nitrosigine.
 The inclusion of nootropics in pre-workouts has also grown in recent years.
 Some common nootropics include caffeine, alpha GPC, theobromine, theanine, and tyrosine.
 Some pre-workouts contain amino acids, specifically branch chained amino acids, although these are more useful in an intra-workout supplement.
 You also want a supplement that contains ingredients that will boost the bioavailability of what you are taking.
 The two most common nutrient uptake ingredients are Bioperine and Astragin.

 M.A.S.S.
-Nutraceuticals INITIATE provides a comprehensive blend of performance boosters and nootropics (cognitive enhancers) to provide complete mind-body connection, increased energy, prolonged endurance, sharpened focus, and powerful pumps.
+Nutraceuticals INITIATE provides a comprehensive blend of performance boosters and nootropics (cognitive enhancers) to enhance the mind-body connection, increase energy, prolong endurance, sharpen focus, and give you some powerful pumps.
+Our DOMINATE pump pre-workout is a stimulant-free formulation that not only increases vasodilation, vascularity, and blood flow, it improves the body’s stress response to ultimately increase workout performance and output.

 Do your research before trying a new pre-workout supplement.
 Look for high-quality products containing a variety of high-quality, research-proven ingredients.
 Always check with your healthcare provider before taking a new supplement.